 What Should you Eat your Curry With?

-The size and fluffy texture of naans make them great sponge for the sauce of a curry.
+The size and fluffy texture of naans make them a great sponge for the sauce of curries.

 For something a little more self-indulgent, try a Peshwari naan, or a kulcha.